exyte/Chat/README.md

 - `state` - the state of the input view that is controled by the library automatically if possible or through your calls of `actionClosure`
 - `style` - `.message` or `.signature` (the chat screen or the photo selection screen)
 - `actionClosure` is called on taps on your custom buttons.
 For example, call `actionClosure(.send)` if you want to send your message, then the library will reset the text and attachments and call the `didSendMessage` sending closure
+- `dismissKeyboardClosure` - call this to dismiss keyboard

 ## Supported content types
 This library allows to send the following content in messages in any combination: